 Thinking about joining the U.S. Army?
-The first physical hurdle isn't a push-up or a long run - it's a simple chart.
-The official army height and weight standards are the first checkpoint for every potential soldier, a fundamental requirement to ensure all recruits have a healthy baseline before they begin their journey.
+The first physical hurdle isn't a push-up or a long run, it's a simple chart.
+The official army height and weight standards, governed by Army Regulation 600-9 (the Army Body Composition Program, or ABCP), are the first checkpoint for every potential soldier.
+They set a baseline body composition standard every recruit must meet before training begins, and every active-duty Soldier must continue to meet throughout their career.

-The initial physical standard you'll encounter is the height and weight screening table.
-A recruiter will measure your height and weight and compare it to the maximum allowed for your gender, as defined by army weight standards.
-If your weight is at or below that number, you've cleared the first hurdle.
+The initial physical standard you'll encounter is the army height and weight screening table, the chart every recruiter measures you against.
+They'll record your height in inches and your weight in pounds, then compare it to the maximum allowed for your age and gender under the current Army Body Composition Program (ABCP) standards.
+If your weight is at or below that maximum, you've cleared the first hurdle and you skip the body composition assessment entirely.

-The Army has specific weight limits for every inch of height.
-If your weight is over the limit, don't panic - it is not an automatic disqualification.
-The Army recognizes that many fit people with more muscle mass might weigh more than what the chart shows.
-This is why there's a second step in the process, designed to get a more accurate picture of your body composition.
+The Army has specific maximum weights for every inch of height, broken out by age band and gender.
+If you're over the limit, don't panic, it is not an automatic disqualification.
+The Army recognizes that anyone carrying real muscle mass (which is exactly what tactical performance requires) will weigh more than what the screening chart shows.
+That's why the regulation builds in a second step: a body composition assessment designed to measure body fat percentage directly, not just total body weight.

-The Army's body fat standards are not a single number but a sliding scale based on age and gender, acknowledging that body composition naturally changes over time.
-To pass the tape test, your calculated body fat percentage must be at or below the maximum allowed for your group:
+The Army's body fat standards are not a single number, they're a sliding scale by age and gender, acknowledging that body composition naturally shifts over the course of a career.
+To pass the body composition assessment (whether under the new WHtR screening or the supplemental tape test), your measured body fat percentage must be at or below the maximum allowed for your age group:

 • Age 17-20: 20% (Male) / 30% (Female)